-The following FAQs provide simplified explanations and answers about the VCPR as it relates to the veterinary care of pets.
-These FAQs do not address the VCPR in animal shelter or large animal contexts.
+This page provides simplified explanations and answers about the VCPR as it relates to the veterinary care of pets.
+It does not address the VCPR in animal shelters or in the context of large animals.
 For a complete definition of the VCPR, read the VCPR section of the Principles of Veterinary Medical Ethics.

 Q: What is a veterinarian-client-patient relationship (VCPR)?

-A: A Veterinarian-Client-Patient Relationship, or VCPR for short, exists when your veterinarian knows your pet well enough to be able to diagnose and treat any medical conditions your animal develops.
+A: A veterinarian-client-patient relationship, or VCPR for short, exists when your veterinarian knows your pet well enough to be able to diagnose and treat any medical conditions your animal develops.
 Your part of the VCPR is allowing your veterinarian to take responsibility for making clinical judgments about your pet's health, asking questions to make sure you understand, and following your veterinarian's instructions.
-Your veterinarian's part of the VCPR involves making those judgments; accepting the responsibility for providing your pet with medical care; keeping a written record of your pet's medical care; advising you about the benefits and risks of different treatment options; providing oversight of treatment, compliance (your follow-through on their recommendations) and outcome; and helping you know how to get emergency care for your pet if the need should arise.
+Your veterinarian's part of the VCPR involves making those judgments; accepting the responsibility for providing your pet with medical care; keeping a written record of your pet's medical care; advising you about the benefits and risks of different treatment options; providing oversight of treatment, your follow-through on their recommendations, and outcomes; and helping you know how to get emergency care for your pet if the need should arise.

 Q: How is a VCPR established and maintained?

-A: A VCPR is established only when your veterinarian examines your animal in person (except in a very few states where a relationship can be established electronically), and is maintained by regular veterinary visits as needed to monitor your animal's health.
+A: A VCPR is established only when your veterinarian examines your animal in person (except in a very few states where a relationship can be established electronically).
+It's maintained by regular veterinary visits as needed to monitor your animal's health.
 In states where it is allowed to be established electronically, an in-person examination will still be required for the use of certain medications or for certain other activities, such as issuing a health certificate (federal regulations apply in both cases).
-If a VCPR is established but your veterinarian does not regularly see your pet afterward, the VCPR is no longer valid and it would be illegal and unethical for your veterinarian to dispense or prescribe medications or recommend treatment without recently examining your pet.
+If a VCPR is established but your veterinarian does not regularly see your pet afterward, the VCPR is no longer valid, and it would be illegal and unethical for your veterinarian to dispense or prescribe medications or recommend treatment without recently examining your pet.